nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 #### 3.1.1  Common Knowledge Layer

 CKB is the foundation of the Nervos Network.
-The CKB is the common knowledge layer with the broadest consensus and providing a data store for decentralized applications.
+The CKB is the common knowledge layer with the broadest consensus and is the provider of a data store for decentralized applications.
 CKB only cares about new states provided by generators, and does not care about how they are generated.

 #### 3.1.2  Generation Layer

-Generators form the data generation layer implementing the application logic.
+Generators form the data generation layer which implements the application logic.
 Therefore generators can be implemented in many different ways (Figure 6).

 ![Figure 6.
 Layered Structure](images/fig6.png)
 <div align="center">Figure 6.
 Layered Structure</div>

 The layered architecture separates data and computation, giving each layer more flexibility, scalability and the option to use different consensus methods.
-CKB is the bottom layer with the broadest consensus. it is the foundation of the Nervos network.
-Different applications prefer different consensus, forcing all applications to use CKB’s consensus is inefficient.
-In the Nervos network, participating applications can choose appropriate generators and consensus based on their real needs, and the only time they need to submit states to CKB, to get wider agreement, is when they need to interact with other services outside of their local consensus.
+CKB is the bottom layer with the broadest consensus.
+It is the foundation of the Nervos network.
+Different applications maight prefer different consensus.
+Thus, forcing all applications to use CKB’s consensus is inefficient.
+In the Nervos network, participating applications can choose appropriate generators and consensus based on their particular needs, and the only time they need to submit states to CKB, to get wider agreement, is when they need to interact with other services outside of their local consensus.

 Possible generators include (but are not limited to) the following: